Airy66/Final-Group-Project/CONTRIBUTING.md

 5. run compilation and diff checks;
 6. document environment and deployment impact;
 7. preserve a recoverable stable commit.
+8. deploy to Render and run the post-deploy smoke checks when the change affects runtime behaviour or configuration.

 External marketplace, AI, email, database, and hosting services remain third-party dependencies.
 Application safeguards reduce risk but do not eliminate service failure or guarantee every security property.